freedomofpress/securedrop-docs/docs/passphrases.rst

 How to Generate a Strong, Unique Passphrase
 -------------------------------------------

 We recommend using a unique, 7-word passphrase for each case described above.
 You can create these passphrases either by using `physical dice
-<https://www.eff.org/dice>`__ or KeePassXC, a password manager included
+<https://www.eff.org/dice>`__ or with KeePassXC, a password manager included
 with Tails.

 *Using KeePassXC to Generate a Passphrase*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a random passphrase using KeePassXC, launch the application,
 then click the **dice icon**.
-Then click the **"Passphrase" tab** and set the
+Then click the **Passphrase** tab and set the
-**"Word Count" to 7**.
-You can optionally set a "Word Separator", for example a
+**Word Count** to 7.
+You can optionally set a **Word Separator**, for example a
 space or hyphen.

 |screenshot of KeePassXC passphrase generation feature, showing a
 randomly generated 7-word passphrase|

 .. |screenshot of KeePassXC passphrase generation feature, showing a randomly generated 7-word passphrase| image:: images/screenshots/keepassxc-diceware.png